meltano/meltano/docs/src/docs/contributing.md

 # Optional, but it's best to have the latest setuptools
 pip install --upgrade setuptools

-# Optional, but it's best to create a virtual environemnt
+# Optional, but it's recommended to create a virtual environment
 python -m venv venv

 # Activate your virtual environment